skyborgff/RLBot-repos/README.md

 	"repos":[
 		{
 			"name": "name of botfolder",
-			"url": "link to the branch. best practice: make an repo for each version", "branch": "branch of the repo"
+			"url": "link to the branch or repo (if bot is in master)" },
-		},
 		{...}
 	]